mbird13/startup/notes.md

 ## MongoDB Deliverable
 For this deliverable, I modified the backend service to no longer store the user information and favorite recipes in memory.
 In order to do this, I had to create a mongo database and configure it to be accessible through my service.
 I learned about the mongodb npm package and how to use it to easily store and retrieve javascript objects in the database.

+## Websocket Deliverable
+For this deliverable, I had to modify both the frontend and the backend to establish and handle websocket connections.
+The backend recieves connections and manages sending incoming data to all open connections.
+The frontend requests the connection, sends data when a recipe is searched, and displays the messages that are recieved from the backend in the notifications bar.